LogicGenX/nabd.dhk/docs/admin-lite-sop.md

 - Review the last five orders from the customer profile.

 **Manage products**
-- Open Products to review titles, status, and pricing.
+- Open Products to review titles, status, pricing, and stock; collection and size filters hydrate from /api/lite/catalog.
-- Use Add product to upload media, assign collections/categories, and set BDT pricing (minor units handled).
+- Use Add product to upload media, assign collections/categories, and set BDT pricing (values are stored in minor units).
-- Edit an existing product to adjust copy, media, or price; saved changes publish immediately to the storefront.
+- Variant inventory controls persist Medusa manage_inventory, inventory_quantity, and allow_backorder for each variant.
+- The In stock / Out of stock toggle calls /api/lite/products/:id/inventory to zero quantities and disable backorders when off, restoring a minimum quantity of 1 (and the original backorder flag) when re-enabled.
+- Size filters and variant size inputs read from the Size option; adding or editing Size values refreshes the filter list after save.
+- Tags are intentionally unsupported in Admin Lite.

 **Exports**
 - Orders CSV export is available under Orders -> Export.
 Download the CSV for finance or reconciliation.